-As we see the younger generations driving our nation toward more diversity, equity, and inclusivity, it is important for future leaders to reflect this diversity and be taught the tenets of responsible leadership.
-We believe that in order to prepare a generation of leaders for the 21st century, it is essential to be inclusive and help students learn about and develop language around their own identities and those of their peers and learn how to practice good allyship and build beloved community.
+As younger generations drive our nation toward more diversity, equity, and inclusivity, it is important for future leaders to reflect this diversity and to be taught the tenets of responsible leadership.
+We believe that in order to prepare an inclusive generation of leaders for the 21st century, it is essential to help students learn about and develop language around their identities and those of their peers, and learn how to practice good allyship and to build beloved community.